sdmx-twg/vtl/v2.1/docs/user_manual/ebnf.rst

 relative ordering of the productions in the grammar itself, which solves ambiguity by default.

 ..
-[4]
-   A first-order function is a function that does not take other functions as arguments and does not provide another function as result.

-..
-[5]
-   A higher-order function is a function that takes one or more other functions as arguments and/or provides another function as result.

-..
 [6]
    The definition of a temporary artefact can be also persistent, if needed.